Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description explicitly states the tool's purpose: it looks up a LOINC code and returns guidance on where to obtain a LOINC → SNOMED CT mapping, and importantly clarifies that it does not perform the mapping itself.
-This distinguishes it from mapping tools like map_icd10_to_icd11.
+The description clearly states the tool 'looks up a LOINC code in NLM Clinical Tables and returns guidance on where to obtain a LOINC → SNOMED CT mapping.'
+It explicitly clarifies that it does not perform the mapping, distinguishing it from sibling tools like map_icd10_to_icd11.
+The verb-resource-outcome structure is specific and unambiguous.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.